Norway: Doning business and staying in touch

 Norway has been a major oil and gas exporter since the mid-1970s, after discovering large deposits of both in the North Sea.
 Proven oil reserves are estimated to be in the region of 6.37 billion barrels (0.5% of the global total).
 Much of the income is invested in a fund, now worth over US$1 trillion, for such time as the oil and gas run out.

 Norway is a member of the European Free Trade Association (EFTA) and as such trades freely with the EU.
 Large conference centres are available in the big cities, particularly in Oslo, while most of the larger hotels around the country offer meeting facilities.

 Crude oil, natural gas, refined petroleum products, non-fillet fresh fish products.

 Motor vehicles, passenger and cargo ships, machinery and equipment.

 Keeping in Touch in Norway

 Numbers starting with 800 are usually toll-free while those beginning with 9 are mobile numbers.
 The international access code is 00.
 International calls are often prohibitively expensive, so ask for Telekort (Telenor phonecards) when visiting post offices and Narvesen kiosks.
-Unfortunately, Telekort cards can be hard to find, so it's often easier to use a prepaid card bought from a private company who issue you with a PIN and a local access number.
-If you have a laptop with you, Skype is by far the cheapest way to make international calls, and it can also be found at the occasional internet cafe.
+Unfortunately, Telekort cards can be hard to find, so it’s often easier to use a prepaid card bought from a private company who issue you with a PIN and a local access number.
+If you have a laptop or a smartphone with you, Wi-Fi calling is far the cheapest option.

 Roaming agreements exist with many international mobile phone companies.
 Mobile phones cannot be hired.
 Coverage is mostly good, but may be patchy in mountainous areas.